avera1988/Genome_Assembly_lecture/Doc/IDBA.md

 (base) [veraponcedeleon.1@u009 DacBIdba]$ head -1 contig.fa
 >contig-100_0 length_34647 read_count_4234
 ```
+In this header we have the contig length and the number of reads per each contig.

+*Remembering the coverage formula:

+**Coverage:
+C = nl/L
+C=Coverage
+n=Number of reads
+l=Read length
+L=Genome size (length) in bases
+**

 **These are only the basic statistics.
 As we can see there are a small contigs (< 500 nt), this is not even a half of most bacterial genenes (~ 1000 nt).